techreturners/introduction-to-test-doubles-javascript/activities/activity_2.md

 - Arranging any test data and objects you might need to run your unit test

 #### Act
-- This is your action, what you do to run your code to produce a result i.e. calling your method
+- This is your action, what you do to run your code to produce a result i.e. calling your function

 #### Assert
 - What you’re expecting to see i.e. what your function should(!) return